 When you start with us as a new patient, you will initially need two different appointments, approximately three weeks apart.
 At the first appointment, your provider will go over your reasons for seeking help, your medical history, your health goals, and all of your symptoms.
 This appointment will also serve to answer any additional questions you may have.
 After that first appointment, an individualized lab order will be drawn up based on all of the information gleaned from that first appointment.

 Your labs will need to be drawn after your first appointment.
-The lab panel is quite comprehensive and may include other hormones, including adrenal function, cortisol levels, a complete thyroid panel, as well as vital markers such as A1C, blood sugar, cholesterol, liver and kidney function, inflammation levels among others.
+The lab panel is quite comprehensive and may include other hormones, including adrenal function, cortisol levels, a complete thyroid panel, as well as vital markers such as A1C, blood sugar, cholesterol, liver and kidney function, and inflammation levels among others.

-Your thyroid hormones can have an effect on your other hormones and in some cases other hormonal imbalances may occur alongside the thyroid disorder.
+Your thyroid hormones can have an effect on your other hormones and in some cases, other hormonal imbalances may occur alongside the thyroid disorder.
 Your endocrine system contains many hormones and glands that operate synergistically.
 Dr. Berutti is going to test the right things exactly tailored to your symptoms and needs.
 Thyroid treatment should always include the big picture.
-A functional medicine approach is holistic and looks for root causes of all symptoms.
+A functional medicine approach is holistic and looks for the root causes of all symptoms.

 At your second appointment, once the lab results are in, your provider will go through those lab results and how these relate to your symptoms.
 At that time she will prescribe appropriate treatment protocols and will discuss other measures to improve your overall health.